 Do you rely on a sales team to convert your leads offline?
-Whether you convert users over phone, email or in store, there are ways to track and measure your conversions and ad impact on revenue generation.
+Whether you convert users over the phone, email or in-store, there are ways to track and measure your conversions and ad impact on revenue generation.

 Ruler Analytics can help you track ad impact on your offline conversions, by both tracking leads and revenue generation.

-Ruler Analytics can track conversions over phone call, via form submissions and even live chat.
+Ruler Analytics can track conversions via phone call, via form submissions and even live chat.
 At this point, Ruler will fire all of the data it holds onto that lead into your CRM.

 There, you will be able to see the customer’s full marketing journey.